 It’s not all doom and gloom but in case you are feeling stressed about getting a job after university, here’s 8 things to remember when searching for a grad job.

 1. A Graduate Job Doesn’t Have to Be a Grad Job

 It’s easy to get caught up in the idea that a graduate job has to be a job through a graduate program or scheme or someone specifically advertising for a graduate.
-Graduate jobs mostly mean an entry level job so don’t limit yourself to positions that only mention graduate in the job title.
+Graduate jobs mostly mean an entry-level job so don’t limit yourself to positions that only mention graduates in the job title.

 You might have spent three years studying a subject you love and have a great idea of exactly what you want to do but that doesn’t necessarily mean you’re going to get it straight away.
 But that’s not a negative thing.

 It’s always good to start from an entry-level job to gain experience of the business as a whole, this gives you a much better grounding of the industry you’re in and provides you with the practical experience you need in order to do you dream job properly